Skip to content

 Can my clients view offers without creating an account?

 Yes.
-Every offer can be shared via a public link.
-The client sees a fully branded, responsive page and can accept, reply, or decline — with no registration required.
+Every sent offer can be shared via a public link.
+The client sees a branded, responsive page and can accept, reply, or decline without registration.

 Are offers tracked?